 Impact of Ursinus

-In July, Jesse sent the following update: “I want to share with you the good news I just received–I have been offered a job to teach Health Education at McDonald and Willow Dale elementary schools in the Centennial School District and couldn’t be more excited to get started.
+Jesse sends the following update: “I want to share with you the good news I just received–I have been offered a job to teach Health Education at McDonald and Willow Dale elementary schools in the Centennial School District and couldn’t be more excited to get started.
 Thank you for all of your help over the years.
 I felt over-prepared for my interview thanks to your hard work and dedication.
 The entire Ursinus Education staff is truly special.
 I thought you should know Mrs. Stahl went out of her way to help me, hand-delivering a recommendation letter to both schools.
 I am so grateful to have had the opportunity to learn from such knowledgeable, caring, and selfless professors.”

 The Education department was fortunate to work with Jesse, too, and we wish him well in his new position.